-The Company contributes to one multiemployer defined benefit plan under the terms of a collective-bargaining agreement covering its union-represented employees of the Verona facility.
-The risks of participation in this multiemployer plan are different from single-employer plans in the following aspects: (a) assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers, (b) if a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers, and (c) if the Company chooses to stop participating in its multiemployer plan, the Company will be required to pay that plan an amount based on the underfunded status of the plan, referred to as the withdrawal liability.
+The Company contributes to one multiemployer defined benefit plan under the terms of a collective-bargaining agreement covering its union-represented employees of the Verona, Missouri facility.
+The risks of participation in this multiemployer plan are different from single-employer plans in the following aspects: (a) assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers, (b) if a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers, and (c) if the Company was to stop participating in its multiemployer plan, the Company would be required to pay that plan an amount based on the underfunded status of the plan, referred to as the withdrawal liability.

-The Company's participation in this plan for the annual period ended December 31, 2019 is outlined in the table below.
+The Company's participation in this plan for the annual period ended December 31, 2020 is outlined in the table below.
 The "EIN/Pension Plan Number" column provides the Employee Identification Number (EIN).
 The zone status is based on information that the Company received from the plan and is certified by the plan's actuary.
 Among other factors, plans in the red zone or critical and declining zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.
 The last column lists the expiration date of the collective-bargaining agreement to which the plan is subject.
-Finally, the period-to-period comparability of the contributions for 2019 and 2018 was affected by a 4.0% increase in the 2019 contribution rate.
-There have been no other significant changes that affect the comparability of 2019 and 2018 contributions.
+Finally, the period-to-period comparability of the contributions for 2020 and 2019 was affected by a 4.0% increase in the 2020 contribution rate.
+There have been no other significant changes that affect the comparability of 2020 and 2019 contributions.
 The Company does not represent more than 5% of the contributions to this pension fund.

-Danaian EIN/ Pension n Protection ne Status FIP/RP Status tributions em Corpo Carahanaa Expiration Date of Collective- Pension Fund Plan Number 2019 2018 Pending/ Implemented 2019 2018 2017 Surcharge Imposed Bargaining Agreement Central States, Southeast and Southwest Areas Critical & Declining as of Critical & Declining as of Pension Fund 36-6044243 1/1/19 1/1/18 Implemented \$676 \$614 \$594 No 7/11/2020
+P EIN/ Pension Pension Plan Protection Act Zone Status Contributions of Balchem Corporation C 1 Expiration Date of Collective- Pension Fund Plan Number 2020 2019 Pending/ Implemented 2020 2019 2018 Surcharge Imposed Bargaining Agreement Central States, Southeast and Southwest Areas Critical & Declining as of Critical & Declining as of Pension Fund 36-6044243 1/1/20 1/1/19 Implemented \$774 \$676 \$614 No 7/12/2025

 On May 27, 2019, the Company acquired Chemogas, which has an unfunded defined benefit pension plan.
 The plan provides for the payment of a lump sum at retirement or payments in case of death of the covered employees.
-The amount recorded for these obligations on the Company's balance sheet as of December 31, 2019 was \$596 and was included in other long-term obligations.
+The amount recorded for these obligations on the Company's balance sheet as of December 31, 2020 and 2019 was \$950 and \$596, respectively, and was included in other long-term obligations.